-The Foundation: Sit Bone Width is the Key Metric
+The Foundation: Sit Bone Width Is the Key Metric

 How to Find Your Sit Bone Width